vtex/toolbelt/README.md

 127.0.0.1      <name-of-your-store>.beta.myvtex.com
 ```

 127.0.0.1 is your localhost.
-It may vary from OS to OS.
+It may vary from on different machines.

 ## Add this snippet to your Webpack entry point